Best hand mixer 2023: tested by our experts for cake, cookies, and even dough

 Reasons to avoid

-The KitchenAid Cordless Hand mixer is our top choice thanks to the fact it combines aesthetics and functionality absolutely perfectly.
+The KitchenAid Cordless Hand mixer is our top choice thanks to the fact it combines aesthetics and functionality perfectly.
 It has the polished retro look that the brand is famous for, the convenience of being cordless, and the performance that you need to get your smaller baking tasks done efficiently.
 'The cordless element makes things even more aesthetically pleasing,' says our tester Molly.
 'But don't fall into the trap if you know you're horrendous at charging things, as this mixer needs more attention than usual.'

 With seven speeds to choose from, you can fold as well as a whisk, so whether you want to keep your mix dense or fill it with as much air as possible, there is a speed setting for you.
 We're fans of the blue velvet color, but there are seven to choose from.
-And as you'll know if you've read our KitchenAid Artisan review, you can get it in Empire Red or stay classic with a matte black or clean white.
+As you'll know if you've read our KitchenAid Artisan review, you can get it in Empire Red or stay classic with a matte black or clean white.

 Our full KitchenAid Cordless Hand Mixer review has more information.